What does it mean to be a perfectionist?

 It means loving spellcheck for saving your ass and hating it for making you look the fool.

-It means always having to say you’re sorry: repeatedly apologizing for things that are your fault, and for things that are.
+It means always having to say you’re sorry: repeatedly apologizing for things that are your fault, and for things that aren’t.

 Failure is the enemy.
 When you fail, you beat yourself up for it publicly in the hope that self-castigation will keep your critics at bay.
 But it doesn’t.
 They revile and ridicule you anyway, so you get beaten up twice over.